Conversion Optimization

 While it’s great to look around for inspiration, many stores blindly copy a design just because another, bigger brand does it.
 But just because the big brand is successful, it might not solve your conversion rate problems. - Mike Hale, UX specialist, Convertcart

-If you see lots of traffic but no sales, then it's time to evaluate your website design.
+If you see lots of traffic but no sales, then it's time to evaluate your checkout website design.

 For instance, we worked with a brand that had implemented guest checkout on their website to ease shopping convenience.